Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/04-deploy-app-aks.md

     # be sure to exit pod as shown above
     ```

+## Deploy the web and api containers to AKS

+* Use the kubectl CLI to deploy each app

+    ```
+    cd ~/blackbelt-aks-hackfest/linux-container-workshop/helper-files

+    kubectl apply -f heroes-web-api.yaml
+    ```

+## Validate

+* Check to see if pods are running in your cluster
+    ```
+    kubectl get pods

+    NAME                                 READY     STATUS    RESTARTS   AGE
+    heroes-api-deploy-1140957751-2z16s   1/1       Running   0          2m
+    heroes-db-deploy-2357291595-k7wjk    1/1       Running   0          3m
+    heroes-web-1645635641-pfzf9          1/1       Running   0          2m
+    ```

 * Check to see if services are deployed
     ```
     kubectl get service